itk-robotics/stories/VI2017/README.md

 Where
 * `«image filename»` is an image file in the `html` folder.
-* `«text to speek»` is the text to say (see http://doc.aldebaran.com/2-1/naoqi/audio/dialog/dialog-syntax_full.html)
+* `«text to speak»` is the text to say (see http://doc.aldebaran.com/2-1/naoqi/audio/dialog/dialog-syntax_full.html)
 * `«subject»` is the subject
 * `«number»` is the order within the subject